webuild-consortium/webuild-github-policies/docs/03-onboarding-procedures.md

 ### 1.1 Purpose

-These onboarding procedures describe how new members join the WEBUILD GitHub organization, receive the correct repository access, and start contributing productively.
+This document describes the procedures for onboarding new members to the WEBUILD GitHub organization, granting appropriate repository access, and enabling productive contributions.

-Because WEBUILD is an EU-funded consortium with clearly defined Work Packages (WPs) and sub-structures, onboarding is **initiated only by WP Leads or Group/UC Leads**.

-New members **should not request access directly** from the Technical Coordinator.
+WEBUILD is an EU-funded consortium with clearly defined Work Packages (WPs) and organizational sub-structures.
+Onboarding is **initiated exclusively by WP Leads or Group/UC Leads**.
+New members **must not request access directly** from the Technical Coordinator.

 ---